meh/fag/README.md

 ```
 # this returns the csrf token, every request that's not a GET needs to
-# have passed this token as a _csrf parameter otherwise the request will
+# have passed this token as a `csrf` parameter in the URL otherwise the
-# fail with a 403
+# request will fail with a 403
 GET /csrf

 # this request is used to get a new csrf token, usually not needed